Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

    TQL on cross-tracker search

-Fields that are always present "behind the scenes" in artifacts such as the Submission date ("Submitted On") and semantics can be used to search on multiple trackers.
+Semantics and some dynamic fields such as the Submission date ("Submitted On") can be used to search on multiple trackers.
 The following keywords are supported:

 String/Text semantics:
  * ``@title``: the "Title" semantic.
 It behaves like a string field.